Your browser does not support the running script, you cannot get a perfect browsing

 To keep your journey moving naturally, I recommend 2 main routes: Kyrgyzstan – Uzbekistan – Tajikistan or Uzbekistan – Tajikistan – Kyrgyzstan.

-My personal favorite is starting in Kyrgyzstan.
+My personal favorite is the "Kyrgyzstan Uzbekistan Tajikistan" route.
 It builds a beautiful "story" for your trip.

-You begin with the fresh mountains and nomadic life, then move into the historic cities of Uzbekistan, and finish with the rugged, adventurous spirit of Tajikistan.
+You begin with the fresh mountains and nomadic life in Kyrgyzstan, then move into the historic cities of Uzbekistan, and finish with the rugged, adventurous spirit of Tajikistan.
 Ending in Dushanbe also gives you a relaxed city to unwind in before flying home.

 4. Uzbekistan Tajikistan Kyrgyzstan Destinations: Where to Go?